Htethtetoowaii/Airqualityproject/README.md

-## 🌬️ Philippine Air Quality Analysis
+## 🌍📈 Spatio-Temporal Analysis and Forecasting of Air Quality in Six Philippine Cities Using Machine Learning

-This project analyzes the air quality across major cities in the Philippines, focusing on pollutant trends and seasonal patterns.
+This project performs spatio-temporal analysis of air quality data collected from six major cities in the Philippines.
+It focuses on identifying pollutant trends, uncovering seasonal patterns, and forecasting future air quality using advanced machine learning models.

 ______________________________________________________________________________________________________________________________________________________________________